This page contains affiliate links. Please read our disclosure for more info.

 Here’s where our trip took us:

 - Borrego Springs – We loved this relaxed desert town two hours from San Diego and spent our time hiking and hunting down most of the 130 amazing metal animal sculptures spread all over town.
+See our post on the Borrego Springs sculptures.

 - Palm Springs – We only had a night here to switch rental cars, but I liked the palm tree lined streets, bright blue skies, and a starlit swim in our hotel pool.

 - Death Valley National Park – This vast park has a stark beauty.
 We watched sunrises on sand dunes and sunsets across salt flats, hiked through rippled badlands and golden canyons, and admired multicoloured hills.
 We even spent an afternoon by one of the resort pools in 30ºC heat and reminded ourselves it was winter!
+Read our guide to the best things to do in Death Valley National Park.

 - Page – This Arizona town didn’t feel very exciting after Zion, but it’s a good base for Horseshoe Bend and the many slot canyons (we visited Antelope Canyon X which was beautiful but busier than we expected).